 Looking to up the ante and take your hillwalking to the next level this summer?
-Then try our top five classic UK scrambles.
-All the routes listed below are Grade 1 – meaning that, in good conditions, they can be safely tackled without a rope and harness (though grit and determination, as well as a good head or heights, are an absolute must).
+Why not try our top five classic UK scrambles.
+All the routes listed below are Grade 1, meaning that in good conditions they can be safely tackled without a rope and harness.
+(Although grit, determination and a good head for heights are an absolute must.)

-Sure, you could take the Pyg track – the slowly rising, and mostly paved, path leading to the summit of Snowdon.
-Maybe call in to the visitor’s centre at the top for tea and cakes.
-Hell, why don’t you pick up one of the lovely certificates they do there while your're at it – proof that you conquered Britain’s second highest mountain - then saunter back down for a shower and an early pub dinner.
+Sure, you could take the Pyg track – slowly rising, and mostly paved, the path leading to the summit of Snowdon.
+Maybe call into the visitor centre at the top for tea and cakes.
+Why don’t you pick up one of the lovely certificates they do there while you're at it – proof that you conquered Britain’s second highest mountain – then saunter back down for a shower and an early pub dinner.
 That would be fine.
 No one would judge you for that.
-Or: You could rise early and tackle the knife-edge Crib Goch – Crib y Ddysgl ridge-line, like the hero you are, and make a memory that will last a lifetime.
-Go on, I dare you.
-But beware, there’s some serious exposure along the arête, so be sure to check the forecast before setting out and don’t attempt it if conditions are bad.
+Or, you could get up early and tackle the knife-edge Crib Goch-Crib y Ddysgl ridge-line, and make a memory that will last a lifetime.
+It's a long and tough day out, but the payoff is huge.
+But beware: there’s some serious exposure along the arête, so be sure to check the forecast before setting out and don’t attempt it if conditions are bad.

 Directions: Start from the carpark at Pen-y-pass.
 Follow the Pyg track until the path forks right at Bwlch y Moch.
 Then it’s up and over and hold on to your hat.
 Descend via the Pyg track.

 Without a doubt the best Grade 1 scramble in the Lake District, and arguably the UK's most famous ramble.
 Despite its exposed nature, the route requires little in the way of technical ability, so it’s perfect for those looking to give scrambling a go for the first time.
 And being able to tick England’s highest mountain off the list is a big plus for any self-respecting hill walker.